Puerto Rico Travel Guide ⎮ Puerto Rico Weather

 - 1804 – Antigua–Charleston Hurricane – vessels were lost during the storms passage along the north.

 - 1780 – The Great Hurricane of 1780 – also known as Huracán San Calixto & Great Hurricane of the Antilles, and the 1780 Disaster.
 The Great Hurricane of 1780 claimed the lives of over 20,000, the deadliest Atlantic hurricane on record.

 Best Snorkeling Weather Conditions in Puerto Rico

-If you love snorkeling, water is clearest and calmer during the months of June, July & August.
-Steps Beach in Rincon, one of the best surfing beaches, becomes one of the best snorkeling beaches during the summer months.
+If you love snorkeling, the water is clearest and calmer during the months of June, July & August.
+Escambron Beach in San Juan, right in the capital city of San Juan is surprisingly good all year round.
+Steps Beach in Rincon, one of the best surfing beaches becomes one of the best snorkeling beaches during the summer months.

 Weather Differences Across Regions of Puerto Rico

 When you do a search on Google for “Puerto Rico Weather”, Google shows you the weather in the capital city of San Juan.
 San Juan is located on the northeast coast of Puerto Rico which typically gets a little more rain than the southwest coast of Puerto Rico.